Diversity, Equity and Inclusion

 This work has empowered hands-on practitioners at the front line of sexuality and intimacy with the boundary and consent skills to care for themselves and their clients in a way that had never before been taught.
 Scholarships and work-study options have always been offered to assist marginalized or minoritized students.

 These are excellent questions and we share with you our process so you can join us.
 Addressing these questions requires both learning and unlearning, reflection, collaboration, and integration.
-We thank you for your patience as we integrate all that the last year has taught us about the importance of coming into alignment.

 The School of Consent is committed to: